-Home warranties can be a great complement to a homeowners insurance policy, but you’ll need to read the fine print to make sure you’re getting the coverage you need.
+Home warranties can be a great complement to a homeowners insurance policy, but you’ll need to read the fine print to make sure you’re getting the home warranty coverage you need.

-Q: My real estate agent has advised that I get a home warranty on a home I’m considering buying.
-It seems like a good idea, as the home is older, but I’m concerned that there are loopholes and it won’t cover a problem when one occurs.
+Q: My real estate agent has advised that I get home warranty coverage for a home I’m considering buying.
+It seems like a good idea since the home is older, but I’m concerned that there could be loopholes and it won’t cover a problem when one occurs.
 What does a home warranty really cover?

 A: This is a great question—and home warranties aren’t just for home buyers, either.
-Sellers and existing homeowners may look at the best home warranty companies and worry that what the warranty promises is too good to be true.
-Policies sold by reputable home warranty companies aren’t scams, but they do have specific purposes, limitations, and exclusions, so it’s important to understand what those are as you decide whether purchasing one is right for you—or requiring that a home seller purchase one as part of the sale.
+Sellers and existing homeowners may worry that what the home warranty promises is too good to be true.
+Policies sold by the best home warranty companies do have specific purposes, limitations, and exclusions, so it’s important to understand what those are as you decide whether purchasing one is right for you—or requiring that a home seller purchase one as part of the sale.

 The cost of home warranty coverage is based on the size and type of the home, along with what the policyholder chooses to cover.
 Most home warranty companies offer bundles of services that cover whole-home systems (such as electric, plumbing, and HVAC), appliances (including laundry and kitchen appliances and garage door openers), or a combination of the two.
 In addition, most companies offer add-on options for an extra fee to cover items such as spas and pools, roof leaks, and well pumps.

-Essentially, a home warranty is a service contract for the systems or appliances that you’ve opted to cover.
-You pay an annual premium, and when a covered appliance or system stops working, you call the warranty company.
-They’ll send a technician, for which you’ll pay a set service fee (usually between $50 and $125, depending on your contract).
+Essentially, a home warranty is a service contract for the systems or appliances that are included in its coverage.
+The homeowner pays an annual premium, and when a covered appliance or system stops working, they call the warranty company.
+The company sends a technician, for which the homeowner will pay a set service fee (usually between $50 and $125, depending on the contract).
 The technician will evaluate the problem and determine the cost of the repair or replacement, which the warranty company will pay for assuming all conditions have been met.

-But you’re right—home warranties are a little complicated, and your understanding of what the product is and does is important before you commit to a purchase or ask someone else to.
+But you’re right—home warranties are a little complicated, and your understanding of what the product is and does is important before you commit to a purchase or ask someone else to buy one.

 A home warranty is not the same as homeowners insurance.

-Home warranties and home insurance cover two different sides of the financial aspect of maintaining a home.
+When comparing home warranties vs. homeowners insurance, property owners should know that they cover two different sides of the financial aspect of maintaining a home.
 The concepts are similar: Pay an annual premium, choose a deductible or copay, and when a covered incident occurs, the company will cover part or all of the financial expense that results from the incident.
 Adding to the confusion, some states require different terminology to describe home warranties.
 In some areas, the policies must be sold as home warranty insurance.
 The main difference is what the policies cover.

-Homeowners insurance protects you financially from damage caused by fire, property crime, weather-related incidents, and (in some cases) water.
-If your home is damaged by one of these events, homeowners insurance will send an adjuster to the home to evaluate the cost of the damage, determine what is covered, and give you a check for the cost of restoring your home to its original state, minus the amount of your deductible, and sometimes capped at a certain amount set by the policy.
-Homeowners insurance specifically does not cover damage related to wear and tear, normal use, or age—the damage must be the result of a covered event.
+Homeowners insurance protects the policyholder financially from damage caused by fire, property crime, weather-related incidents, and (in some cases) water.
+If the home is damaged by one of these events, an insurance adjuster will come to the home to evaluate the cost of the damage, determine what is covered, and give the policyholder a check for the cost of restoring the home to its original state, minus the amount of the deductible and capped at a certain amount set by the policy.
+Homeowners insurance specifically does not cover damage related to wear and tear, normal use, or age—the damage must be the result of a covered event for coverage to apply.

-Home warranties, on the other hand, do not cover damage that is a result of accidents or actions.
-They are service policies designed to defray the cost of repairs or replacement to major home systems or appliances that result from age and normal wear and tear—so they are basically the opposite of a homeowners insurance policy.
+Home warranties, on the other hand, do not cover damage that results from accidents or actions.
+They are service policies designed to defray the cost of repairs or replacement to major home systems or appliances that result from age and normal wear and tear—so they are basically the opposite of a homeowners insurance policy in that regard.
 If a covered system or appliance stops working, a technician will come to the home to evaluate the problem and make a recommendation for a repair or replacement.
-You’ll pay the cost of the service fee (which is a set amount determined by your contract), and the warranty company will cover the cost of the repair or replacement.
-As with homeowners insurance, the coverage may be limited to a certain amount per incident, which you’ll already know from your contract.
+The homeowner will pay the cost of the service fee (which is a set amount determined by the contract), and the warranty company will cover the cost of the repair or replacement.
+As with homeowners insurance, the coverage may be limited to a certain amount per incident, which will be outlined in the contract.

-Together, homeowners insurance and a home warranty can provide financial protection against accidents and damage-causing incidents along with the natural aging process of home systems and appliances.
+In addition, home warranty coverage is not required to get a mortgage and buy a house, while homeowners insurance is required by mortgage lenders to protect the collateral on the home loan.
+Together, though, homeowners insurance and a home warranty can provide financial protection against accidents and damage-causing incidents along with the natural aging process of home systems and appliances.

 A home warranty is also not the same as a manufacturer’s warranty.

 Home warranties offer the option of covering major home systems and appliances.
-Most of these systems and appliances come with their own warranties from their manufacturers and/or their installers, so you may be wondering why anyone would want a home warranty.
-Here’s the reason: Manufacturer’s warranties are for a limited period of time, and they cover defects in manufacturing, not age- or use-related failures.
+Most of these systems and appliances come with their own warranties from their manufacturers and/or their installers.
+Are home warranties worth it when appliances are covered by a manufacturer’s warranty?
+It may depend on the expected working life of those systems or appliances as well as the cost to repair or replace them if they malfunction.
+Manufacturers’ warranties run for a limited period of time, and they cover defects in manufacturing, not age- or use-related failures.
 So unless you can demonstrate that the product was faulty from the beginning, the manufacturer’s warranty likely won’t cover it.

 Similarly, guarantees and warranties offered by installers and professional contractors cover the workmanship they’ve provided.
-If the installation was done correctly and the product still fails, the installer’s warranty won’t help you.
-A home warranty is designed to cover the repairs and replacement of products and systems that fail because of age and use, so it will cover things that are excluded by manufacturer’s and installer’s warranties.
+If the installation was done correctly and the product still fails, the installer’s warranty won’t pay for repairs.
+A home warranty is designed to cover the repair and replacement of products and systems that fail because of age and use, so it will cover scenarios that are often excluded by manufacturers’ and installer’s warranties.

 A home warranty covers service, repairs, or replacement of major home appliances and systems.

-Let’s set an example: A pipe in the ceiling springs a leak.
-You first notice that the water pressure is low and then notice a small wet spot on the ceiling.
-Common sense tells you to shut off the water and call a plumber.
-But, you think, plumbers are expensive, and it rained really hard this week, so maybe there’s just a tiny leak in the roof.
+What does a home warranty cover, exactly?
+The best home warranties can pay for a wide variety of home repairs that would otherwise be very expensive to address.
+Say, for example, a pipe in the ceiling springs a leak.
+The homeowner first notices the water pressure is low and then spots a small wet spot on the ceiling.
+Common sense says to shut off the water and call a plumber.
+But plumbers are expensive, thinks the homeowner, and it rained really hard earlier in the week, so maybe there’s just a tiny leak in the roof.
 The spot isn’t getting bigger, so it can wait.

-Home warranties take the fear out of calling a professional to address problems in the home so that they can be fixed while they’re still small problems.
-This concept applies to all covered systems and appliances—if your pilot light won’t start, the same circuit breaker keeps flipping when you turn on a light, the water heater isn’t heating well, the air conditioner is blowing lukewarm air, or the freezer has defrosted and leaked, a call and a set service fee will bring a professional into your home to evaluate the problem without worrying about whether you have enough of a financial cushion to replace a whole system.
+Getting coverage with one of the top home warranty companies can take the fear out of calling a professional to address problems in the home so that they can be fixed while they’re still relatively small problems.
+This concept applies to all covered systems and appliances—if the pilot light won’t start, the same circuit breaker keeps flipping when a light is turned on, the water heater isn’t heating well, the air conditioner is blowing lukewarm air, or the freezer has defrosted and leaked, a call and a set service fee will bring a professional into the home to evaluate the problem without the homeowner worrying about covering the full cost to replace an entire system.

 A typical home warranty covers systems like electrical, ductwork, plumbing, and others, in addition to appliances like ovens, dishwashers, and more.

-The best home warranty companies offer tiered service so that homeowners can choose to cover what they need to and not pay a lot of extra money for coverage they don’t need.
+The best home warranty companies offer tiered services so homeowners can choose to cover what they need to and avoid paying a lot of extra money for unnecessary coverage.
 These plans usually fall into two categories: whole-home systems and appliances.

-Policies that cover whole-home systems will include the systems that run through the entire home and are central to its operation, such as heating, central air conditioning, and the ductwork associated with both, the electrical system and components, and the plumbing.
-The water heater is also included in these packages.
+Policies that cover whole-home systems will include the systems that run through the entire home and are central to its operation, such as heating, central air conditioning, ductwork, plumbing, and electrical systems and their components.
+Water heaters are also usually included in these packages.

-Policies that cover appliances differ slightly depending on which home warranty plans you consider: Most cover the kitchen refrigerator, oven or range, dishwasher, built-in microwave, and garbage disposal, along with the clothes washer and dryer.
+Policies that cover appliances differ slightly depending on the home warranty plan: Most cover the kitchen refrigerator, oven, range, dishwasher, built-in microwave, and garbage disposal, along with the clothes washer and dryer.
 Some also include the garage door opener and air conditioning units.